-On election day, you must not wear clothing (such as t-shirts) that constitutes an election advertisement (e.g. promotes a candidate or party).
+There are no restrictions on wearing clothing in party colours but on election day, you cannot wear clothing (such as t-shirts) that constitutes an election advertisement (e.g. promotes a candidate or party).
 This includes campaign items like t-shirts with candidates, party logos or slogans.